salieo/web-docs/gettingstarted.md

 @[jsfiddle](8z8ss6qy)

-To fine tune how your image is positioned or scaled there are a variety of crop options that can be set [globally](https://github.com/salieo/salieo.js#crop_options) or [per-image](https://github.com/salieo/salieo.js#crop-options).
+To fine tune how your image is positioned or scaled there are a variety of crop options that can be set [globally](https://github.com/salieo/salieo.js#crop_options) (for all images) or [per-image](https://github.com/salieo/salieo.js#crop-options).
 Here's the same image with the zoom set to **auto**.

 @[jsfiddle](81q8kpkv)